The benefits of Wise for digital nomads

 Wise, formerly known as TransferWise, is an incredibly effective financial tool for digital nomads traveling and living around the world.
 Wise allows nomads to use and get paid in multiple currencies.
 The benefits of Wise are unmatched by any competitor, as one of the biggest challenges for nomads is financial planning.
 Since nomads are continuously operating in multiple currencies, working with clients from various countries, and receiving international payments, Wise helps make this simple.

 Gone are the days of huge bank fees, poor conversion rates, and confusing transfers.
 Say hello to Wise – your newest obsession.
+A card to spend in over 40 currencies in over 150 countries.
 Check out the top 8 benefits of using Wise as a digital nomad.

 What is Wise?